RevyWatson/amnesty-lodge/README.md

 * The link for the CSS style sheet was missing the file type so I added `type="text/css"` to clarify for others that may work on this project after me.

-* The title was > Website >.
-I changed it to be, > Horiseon Social Solution Services >.
-In an real world setting I would ask the client if they preferred the use of the full company name or just > Horiseon >.
+* The title was "Website".
+I changed it to be, "Horiseon Social Solution Services".
+In a real world setting I would ask the client if they preferred the use of the full company name or just "Horiseon".

 * Consolidated the CSS codes.
 Several of the class attributes had the same code and were taking up space.
 By consolidating them the style sheet looks lets congested and cleaner.